Starbuck7410/library-converter/README.md

 ## options:

 ### --dir (working directory)
 Tells the program which library to take the files from.
-(Example: --dir "D:/Music Library")
+(Example: --dir "C:\your\music\library")

 ### --codec (codec)
 Currently takes: